Charlie Library

 - Automatic retrieval of available documents

-Here are the different ways to leverage your documents in the Workspace:
+Here are the different ways you can use your documents in the Library:

 1. Target Information in a Single Document